-Rookies who could start for all 32 NFL teams
+Rookies who could start for each of the NFL's 32 teams

 Miami Dolphins

 The Boston Globe reported in May that owner Stephen Ross was not initially on board with the team's selection of Fitzpatrick at No. 11, but now that Fitzpatrick is in the fold, he has the talent and background from Alabama to contribute immediately in the NFL.
 He might not start over Reshad Jones or T.J.
 McDonald at safety, but the Dolphins are likely to find him a role as a third safety or simply as a fifth defensive back.
-In the modern NFL, defenses are in sub packages the majority of the game, and that is essentially a starting job.
+In the modern NFL, defenses are in sub packages the majority of the game, so that is essentially a starting job.
 Fitzpatrick led the team in interceptions this spring, according to the South Florida Sun Sentinel. -- Mike Rodak

 New England Patriots